Iranian Enlightenment: Centers

 Kerman, Gorgan, Tabriz and Yazd were the important centers of this period.
 For various reasons, these cities were not affected by the socio-economic losses suffered by the rest of Iran.
-Kerman, due to the support of the last survivor of the Zand dynasty (Lotfali Khan Zand), was angered by Agham Mohammad Khan Qajar.
+Kerman, due to the support of the last survivor of the Zand dynasty (Lotf Ali Khan), was angered by Agha Mohammad Khan Qajar.
 His successors tried to rebuild the city and appease the people by sending rulers such as Mohammad Esmail Khan Nouri, Vakil al-Mulk, and Ebrahim Khan, and to forget the past by erecting works such as the Ebrahim Khan collection.
 For this reason, Kerman became a city of science and many great thinkers of this period such as Mirza Aqa Khan Kermani came from this city.

 Gorgan was under the control of Sardar Rafie Yanehsari and his family during this period.
 Sardar Rafi decided to modernize Gorgan because he came from an artistic and scientific family and traveled to big cities such as St. Petersburg.
 In order to realize this dream, Sardar Rafi invited European orientalists to explore Gorgan and its surroundings.
 The first excavations were carried out around 1900 under an artificial hill near the city of Gorgan, where the Astarabad treasury was discovered.
 Experts believe that some of the objects in the treasury, which are very similar to the discoveries of Tepe Hissar, belong to the third millennium BC and nearly 5,000 years ago.
 Since then, Gorgan became one of the favorite centers of orientalists, and as a result, caused the arrival of modern science in Gorgan.
 Sardar Rafie was very interested in the ancient history of Iran and wished to re-introduce the ancient values of Iran.